Nexedi/cloudooo/README.txt

 =========================

   The configuration file is used to start the application using paster.
-  $ cp ./cloudooo/samples/cloudooo.conf . # Copy to current folder
+  $ cp ./cloudooo/samples/samples.conf . # Copy to current folder

   The next step is define some attributes in cloudooo.conf:
+    - working_path - folder to run the application.
+This folder need be created.
     - uno_path - full path to UNO library;
-    - soffice_bin_path - full path to soffice.bin;
+    - soffice_binary_path - full path to soffice.bin;

 Run Application
 ===============